tanishagerg/SRNCA/blogpost.md

 | ------------- | ------------- |
 |![image](https://user-images.githubusercontent.com/103375681/182501297-1d2a05de-7b72-44fd-b1e9-dcf4bc1670a3.png)|![image](https://user-images.githubusercontent.com/103375681/182501320-3f15e2a9-c910-43c9-99a7-cc2566ff3689.png)|

 Noting that the PCA model is a linear model for dimensionality reduction and it yeilded mediocre results, and that there were no notable correlations in linear fits to each individual hyperparameter as discussed earlier, it is likley that the parameters interact in a nonlinear way (for example, increasing the learning rate might only be better when you also increase the batch size).
 The UMAP model for gathering clusters of hyperparameters is non-linear, but it didn't pass the sanity check of predicting hyperparameters I could actually use.
-A next step would be to try another nonlinear model, such as the "nonlinear PCA" [for example here](http://nlpca.org/) to uncover the ways the hyperparameters interact with eachother to yeild predicitible results.
+A next step would be to try another nonlinear model, such as the [Nonlinear PCA](http://nlpca.org/) to uncover the ways the hyperparameters interact with eachother to yeild predicitible results.

 ## Performance relationships across different textures
 Performance across different textures seemed to be the most tight relationship that I saw in exploring the hyperparameters.
 The way I tested this relationship was by generating 10 random sets of hyperparameters and testing them on all the four textures.
 I found that combinations that didn’t work well on one pattern didn’t do very well on the other textures, and combinations that did work well seemed to work great on others too.